syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 Self-check requires a certain amount of additional memory to be available.
-If you need to learn where the ``selfcheck`` key is after generation in other applications, add its properties (such as VMA, size, and byte stride) to global constants.
+If you need to learn where the ``selfcheck`` key is after generation in other applications, add its properties (such as VMA, size, and byte stride) to `global constants`_.
 This makes it possible to link them as external variables.

 To add the properties of the ``selfcheck`` key as global constants, use